mattdawg28/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.

+### Credits
+It's important to give proper credit.
+Add links to any repo that inspired you or blogposts you consulted.

+### Description
+Describe what your project is about and what it does

 ### Project Title
 Replace the Project Title

-### Description
-Describe what your project is about and what it does

 ### Files used
 Include the files used

-### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.

-### Internet links
-Make sure you leave behind any links to file paths you found particularly helpful in crafting your scripts

-### Thanks for your help!!!
-Just a quick thanks for contributing.

-Change requested